10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 Glucose Transport Proteins

-Glucose is a key metabolic fuel so its movement into cells is critical and hence highly regulated.
+Glucose is a key metabolic fuel, so its movement into cells is critical and highly regulated.
 There are multiple types of glucose transporters.
-GLUT 1, a plasma membrane protein, found in most cells, is responsible for constitutive or basal glucose uptake while GLUT 4 is involved in insulin-regulated uptake in skeletal and heart muscles and adipose cells, of glucose after meals.
-Its official name is solute carrier family 2 or, facilitated glucose transporter member 4.
-No structure is yet available for GLUT 4 but there is for GLUT1, which is highly expressed in cancer cells that have high energy demands.
+GLUT 1, a plasma membrane protein found in most cells, is responsible for constitutive or basal glucose uptake.
+GLUT 4 is involved in insulin-regulated glucose uptake in skeletal and heart muscles and adipose cells after meals.
+Its official name is solute carrier family 2, or facilitated glucose transporter member 4.
+No structure is yet available for GLUT4, but one is available for GLUT1, which is highly expressed in cancer cells with high energy demands.

 Figure \(\PageIndex{10}\) shows an interactive iCn3D model of a glucose transporter, GLUT1 (5eqg), bound to an inhibitor, cytochalasin B (spacefill).
 The inhibitor binds in the inward-open state where glucose binds.